sandermvanvliet/RoadCaptain/README.md

 - Elapsed descent vs total descent
 - A progress bar with your progress on the route (the orange one)
 - The current segment with:
   - The next turn
   - Length of the segment
   - Ascent on the segment
   - Descent on the segment
   - Progress bar with your progress on the current segemnt (the blue one)
 - The next segment with:
   - The next turn
   - Length of the segment
   - Ascent on the segment
   - Descent on the segment

 As you can see, there is plenty of information so that you can see what's coming up and you won't be surprised by that monster climb just around the corner!

 ## Requirements and installing

-RoadCaptain requires a Windows PC with .Net 5 installed (which you can download [from here](https://dotnet.microsoft.com/en-us/download/dotnet/5.0)).
+RoadCaptain requires a Windows PC with .NET Desktop Runtime 6.0.3 installed which you can download [from here](https://dotnet.microsoft.com/en-us/download/dotnet/thank-you/runtime-desktop-6.0.3-windows-x64-installer)).

 I've tested RoadCaptain with Zwift running on the same machine. _However_, as long as you are on the same network you can use Zwift on an iPad or Apple TV as long as you have a PC nearby where you can start the RoadCaptain Runner app.

-The RoadCaptain installer can be found here [RoadCaptain.Installer_0.2.0.0.msi](https://github.com/sandermvanvliet/RoadCaptain/releases/download/v0.2.0.0/RoadCaptain.Installer_0.2.0.0.msi)
+The RoadCaptain installer can be found [on the releases section](https://github.com/sandermvanvliet/RoadCaptain/releases/)

 When you start the RoadCaptain Runner and click _Let's go!_ for the first time, Windows will ask you to allow network traffic on the private network.
 This is expected and is required for RoadCaptain to be able to talk to Zwift.
 If you accidentally click _deny_ you will need to uninstall and re-install RoadCaptain for this dialog to show again.

 Before running Zwift I would recommend that you change Zwift to use windowed instead of full-screen mode.
-To change this go to the Zwift settings file (`prefs.xml`) (should be in your My Documents\zwift folder).
+To change this go to the Zwift settings file (`prefs.xml`) (should be in your `My Documents\zwift` folder).
 Open that file and change `<FULLSCREEN>1</FULLSCREEN>` to `<FULLSCREEN>0</FULLSCREEN>`, save and close the file.

 ## Notes on testing